 The Pros and Cons of Hydro Tubs

-Targeted massage, which is useful for those who have a specific problem area of the body||Many do not have built-in water heater|
+|Targeted, adjustable massage; useful for those who have a specific problem area of the body||Many do not have built-in water heater|

 |Jets strategically placed to help water move for an invigorating experience||Can collect mold and mildew over time if not cleaned regularly|

 Similarities and Differences Between Air Tubs and Hydro Tubs

 Both types of massage bathtubs…

-Massage and soothe muscle aches
+- Massage and soothe muscle aches

 - Create a deeply relaxing hydrotherapy experience

 - Provide the ability to choose intensity with multiple settings for jets

 - Can be used with aromatherapy bath oils to create a heightened experience for the senses

 - Increase the value of a home

 A few key differences to keep in mind…

 - A new air tubs can cost more than a hydro tub.

 - Air tubs have more jets than hydro tubs, usually 10 to 30 compared to 4 to 16.

 - Hydro tubs can be more difficult to clean and avoid mold and mildew build-up.

 - A hydro tub provides a deeper, more targeted massage to certain muscles.
 An air tub massages the whole body lightly and provides more benefits to the skin.

 Before you embark on your bathroom remodel project, you should consult with a professional massage bathtub installer that can help you make the best financial decisions possible and avoid unnecessary headaches.
 The pros at Modernize can connect you with trusted, local contractors who will help you build the bathroom you’ve always wanted and maximize your bathroom remodel ROI.